 Bio

 Glen Miller is a native of East Tennessee now living in Greenville SC.
 Glen has a BFA in drawing and painting from East Tennessee State University and an MA in Art and Education from the University of South Florida with further graduate study from the University of Tennessee.
-Glen began his teaching career as a secondary public school art teacher in Greenville South Carolina in 1979, has since taught drawing and painting at Newberry College, Converse College, and Furman University.
+Glen began his teaching career as a secondary public school art teacher in Greenville South Carolina in 1979, has since taught drawing and painting at Newberry College, Converse College, Furman University and the Greenville Museum of Art..
 The artist currently maintains a studio near Travelers Rest, SC.
 In addition to the visual arts Glen also plays several musical instruments, designed and built his very efficient home and studio, and often wanders the mountain trails of the Southern Appalachian mountains.
 The artist enjoys working outside the studio as well, doing plein-air painting and on site gallery-sized drawing installations.
 The artist has had 23 solo exhibitions since 2003.
 Glen has been represented and received awards in many group and juried exhibitions and is represented in several personal and academic collections.
 The artist is currently represented by Hampton III Gallery in Greenville SC.

 Artist’s Statement